-President Trump blasts Nordstrom for dropping Ivanka's brand
+@POTUS retweets Trump blasting Nordstrom

 The tweet lit a fire under the president's critics who've criticized his refusal to satisfy ethics experts by completely separating himself from his business dealings.
 While ethicists say he needed to sell off his companies in order to ensure he won't financially benefit from his presidency, Trump has left control of the Trump Organization to his two sons, Eric and Donald Jr.

-Larry Noble is general counsel of the Campaign Legal Center, a nonpartisan organization of election law experts, and he said Trump's tweet was "totally out of line."
+Larry Noble, the general counsel of the Campaign Legal Center, a nonpartisan organization of election law experts, said Trump's tweet was "totally out of line."

 "He should not be promoting his daughter's line, he should not be attacking a company that has business dealings with his daughter, and it just shows the massive amount of problems we have with his business holdings and his family's business holdings," Noble said Wednesday.